Are you wondering about how to get featured snippets for your blog content in Google? If yes, this detailed guide is for you.

 - Lost keywords

-So if you’re someone who’s concerned more about getting snippets on Google box, you must start using SEMrush.
+So if you’re someone who’s concerned more about getting snippets on Google box, you must start using Semrush.

-Now comes the most important question: how can you get featured snippets for your blog posts in Google search results.
+Now comes the most important question: how can you get featured rich snippets for your blog posts in Google search results.

-Here’s the quick tip: One of the fastest ways to get featured snippets for your contents is to get into top 10 search results and make sure to increase your CTR (Click Through Rates).
+Here’s the quick tip: One of the fastest ways to get snippets for your contents is to get into top 10 search results and make sure to increase your CTR (Click Through Rates).

-That being said, here are few PROVEN tips that worked well for us to get featured snippets and also helped in getting more clicks in Google organic results for many of the blog posts on Bloggers Passion.
+That being said, here are few PROVEN tips that worked well for us to get snippets and also helped in getting more clicks in Google organic results for many of the blog posts on Bloggers Passion.

 Start using power words in your headlines